-- Non-Verbal

-- Pictorial

-- Electronic

-- Personal

-- Formal

-- Public (information/promotional

-Partnership Working:

-Working effectively together with people, professionals, agencies and organisations to enhance the wellbeing of people and support positive and improved outcomes.
+4. Be able to use systems for effective information management Additional Information about this unit 4.1 Explain legal and ethical tensions between maintaining confidentiality and sharing information 4.2 Analyse the essential features of information sharing agreements within and between organisations 4.3 Demonstrate use of information management systems that meet legal and ethical requirements Means of communication may include:• Verbal• Non-Verbal• Sign• Pictorial• Written• Electronic• Assisted• Personal• Organisational• Formal• Informal• Public (information/promotional Partnership Working: Working effectively together with people, p enhance the wellbeing of people and suppo professionals, agencies and organisations to ort positive and improved outcomes.
 Unit aim (s) The purpose of this unit is to assess the learner's knowledge, understanding and skills required to develop communication systems for meeting individual outcomes and promoting partnership working.
 The unit explores the challenges and barriers to communication and the importance of effective management of information.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
 Learning outcomes 1, 2, 3 and 4 must be assessed in the work setting.

-Details of the relationship of the unit and LMCS E1 HSC 41 relevant national occupational standards
+Details of the relationship of the unit and relevant national occupational standards LMCS E1 HSC 41

-Title: L/602/2578 Promote professional development Level: 4 Credit Value: 4 GLH: 33 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand principles of professional development 1.1 Explain the importance of continually improving knowledge and practice 1.2 Analyse potential barriers to professional development 1.3 Compare the use of different sources and systems of support for professional development 1.4 Explain factors to consider when selecting opportunities and activities for keeping knowledge and practice up to date Be able to prioritise goals and targets for own professional development 2.1 Evaluate own knowledge and performance against standards and benchmarks 2.2 Prioritise development goals and targets to meet expected standards Be able to prepare a professional development plan 3.1 Select learning opportunities to meet development objectives and reflect personal learning style 3.2 Produce a plan for own professional development, using an appropriate source of support 3.3 Establish a process to evaluate the effectiveness of the plan Be able to improve performance through reflective practice 4.1.
+Title: L/602/2578 Promote professional development Level: 4 Credit Value: 4 GLH: 33 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand principles of professional development Explain the importance of continually improving knowledge and practice Analyse potential barriers to professional development Compare the use of different sources and systems of support for professional development Explain factors to consider when selecting opportunities and activities for keeping knowledge and practice up to date 2.
+Be able to prioritise goals and targets for own professional development 2.1 Evaluate own knowledge and performance against standards and benchmarks 2.2 Prioritise development goals and targets to meet expected standards 3.
+Be able to prepare a professional development plan 3.1 Select learning opportunities to meet development objectives and reflect personal learning style 3.2 Produce a plan for own professional development, using an appropriate source of support 3.3 Establish a process to evaluate the effectiveness of the plan 4.
+Be able to improve performance through reflective practice 4.1.
 Compare models of reflective practice 4.2.
 Explain the importance of reflective practice to improve performance 4.3.
-Use reflective practice and feedback from others to improve performance

-4.4.
-Evaluate how practice has been improved through: reflection on best practice reflection on failures and mistakes Additional information about this unit
+Use reflective practice and feedback from others to improve performance 4.4.
+Evaluate how practice has been improved through: reflection on best practice reflection on failures and mistakes